Internships Offer a Variety of Opportunities for Learning, Real Life Experience

 Science and technology majors work in industrial, laboratory and business professional experiences, ideally during the summer between their junior and senior year.
 Internships offer science and technology students a variety of opportunities that can enhance learning both in and outside the classroom and encourage professional development through interactions with working professionals.

-During the 2006 - 2007 school year, coursework became real for several science and technology students, thanks partly to NASA support for a new Undergraduate Internship Program (UIP) in the College of Science and Technology.
+Over the past several years, coursework became real for several science and technology students, thanks partly to NASA support for a new Undergraduate Internship Program (UIP) in the College of Science and Technology.

 An architectural office in Morgantown was “home” for architecture major Joshua Frick for 8 weeks this summer.
 Alan Leary and Zachary Campbell spent their summers working on sophisticated biomedical electronics equipment used in local hospitals.
 UIP support allowed forensic science major Kristie Rhodes to attend a professional short course on Forensic Death Investigation.